jbsher/capstone/README.md

 ## Modeling

--Dataset Preparation: The dataset consists of hand gesture images with annotations for different gesture classes, including 'call,' 'fist,' 'peace,' and more.

 -Data Augmentation: Image data augmentation techniques were applied, such as resizing, normalization, and converting to tensors, to prepare the dataset for training.

 -Custom Dataset Class: A custom GestureDataset class was implemented to handle data loading, annotation parsing, and transformation.